Shelbourne Road: Botanic Gardens

 On the site now occupied by the Berkeley Court and Jurys hotels stood Trinity College's Botanic Gardens.
 In 2005, this seven-acre plot of land was purchased for €379 million, making this corner of Shelbourne Road perhaps the most expensive real estate in Europe.
 Plans to re-develop it have faltered.

 Richard Turner

-Richard Turner, best known for the Curvilinear Range in the Irish National Botanic Gardens, built his foundry, Hammersmith Ironworks, in 1834 on a six-acre site at the southern end of Shelbourne Road, immediately adjacent to Trinity College's Botanic Gardens.
-Many sections of the railings of Trinity College were cast in this foundry.
+Richard Turner built his foundry, Hammersmith Ironworks, in 1834 on a six-acre site at the southern end of Shelbourne Road, immediately adjacent to Trinity College's Botanic Gardens.

 Turner built houses, known as Turner's Cottages, at the side of his ironworks for his employees.
 These two-storey buildings, which were opposite today's Ballsbridge Motors, comprised an outer terrace on Shelbourne Road with an arc of terraced houses directly behind that.
 At the time of the 1901 census, there were 24 buildings.
 By the time of the 1911 census, two more cottages had, apparently, been added.
 Collectively, they were nicknamed The Gut, for reasons that are not exactly clear but probably because the inner part of the estate was built in an arc, resembling a human gut.
 They survived until the early 1970s.